skilbjo/articles/talks/unix.md

 could generally be debugged via a control panel using dials, toggle switches and panel lights.

-Symbolic languages, assemblers, and compilers were developed for programmers to translate symbolic program-code into machine code that previously would have been hand-encoded.
-Later machines came with libraries of support code on punched cards or magnetic tape, which would be linked to the user's program to assist in operations such as input and output.
-This was the genesis of the modern-day operating system; however, machines still ran a single job at a time.
-At Cambridge University in England the job queue was at one time a washing line from which tapes were hung with different colored clothes-pegs to indicate job-priority.

 As machines became more powerful the time to run programs diminished, and the time to hand off the equipment to the next user became large by comparison.
 Accounting for and paying for machine usage moved on from checking the wall clock to automatic